Mike Gesicki Player Prop Bets for NFL Week 9 | Miami vs. Houston 11/7/2021

 Matchup vs. Houston

-- Gesicki did not have a touchdown catch in that matchup against the Texans.
+- Gesicki did not have a touchdown catch in that game against the Texans.

-- The Texans are conceding 266.3 passing yards per game this season, the NFL's 17th-ranked pass defense.
+- The Texans have the NFL's 17th-ranked pass defense this season, yielding 266.3 yards per game through the air.

-- At 1.9 passing TDs allowed per game, the Texans defense is ranked 22nd in the league.
+- The Texans have given up 15 touchdowns through the air (1.9 per game).
+They are 22nd in the NFL in that category.

 Recent Performances

-- In last week's game against the Bills, Gesicki was targeted four times and recorded three catches for 48 yards (16 yards per reception).
+- Against the Bills last week, Gesicki was targeted four times and totaled 48 yards on three receptions.

-- Over his last three games, Gesicki has put up 82.7 yards per game with one touchdown, hauling in 18 passes on 21 targets.
+- Gesicki has 18 catches on 21 targets for 248 yards and one touchdown during his last three games, averaging 82.7 yards per game.

 Gesicki's Miami Teammates